Chrysanthellum: benefits, dosage, contraindications

 Hypercholesterolemia ✪✪✪✪✪

-A study was conducted on 46 patients, who received a concentrated extract of Chrysanthellum in 10-day sequences each month for 3 months.
-When Chrysanthellum is used alone, an average cholesterol decrease of 17% and an average triglyceride decrease of 66% are noted.
-Generally, 12 to 16 g of dry plant per day or its equivalent is used.
-In herbal tea (1 teaspoon = 2 g of plant), 3 to 4 teas per day preferably after meals.
+A study was conducted on 46 patients who received a concentrated extract of Chrysanthellum in 10-day sequences each month for 3 months.
+When Chrysanthellum is used alone, an average cholesterol reduction of 17% and an average triglyceride reduction of 66% were observed.
+In general, 12 to 16 g of dried plant per day or its equivalent are used.
+As an herbal tea (1 teaspoon = 2 g of plant), 3 to 4 herbal teas per day, preferably taken after meals.
 The tea is prepared by decoction and infusion in water.

 Posologie

-LIEVRE H., GUILLOT B., REYMOND E. Chrysanthellum: a hepatotropic, normolipidemic, and vasculotropic: confirmations and acquisitions Extracted from the Journal of the Young Practitioner, 1984, 7
+LIEVRE H., GUILLOT B., REYMOND E. Chrysanthellum: a hepatotrope, normolipidemic and vasculotropic: confirmations and findings Offprint from the Journal du Jeune Praticien, 1984, 7

-A clinical evaluation focused on 26 patients with arterial disease who received 300 mg per day of Chrysanthellum extract for 3 months, compared with 32 others who were only given a placebo.
-The treated patients reported an improvement in their symptoms and an increase in their spontaneous activity.
-There is an excellent correlation between the clinical improvement and the increase in blood flow as measured by Doppler effect, both in the lower limbs and in the supra-aortic arteries.
+A clinical evaluation involved 26 patients with arterial disease who received 300 mg per day of Chrysanthellum extract for 3 months compared with 32 others who were given only a placebo.
+Treated patients reported an improvement in their symptoms and an increase in their spontaneous activity.
+There is an excellent correlation between the clinical improvement and that of blood flow measured by Doppler ultrasound both at the level of the lower limbs and at that of the supra-aortic arteries.
 In general, 12 to 16 g of dried plant per day or its equivalent is used.
-As a tea (1 teaspoon = 2 g of plant), 3 to 4 teas per day, preferably consumed after meals.
-The tea is prepared by decoction and infusion in water.
+As an herbal tea (1 teaspoon = 2 g of plant), 3 to 4 cups per day, preferably consumed after meals.
+The herbal tea is prepared by decoction and infusion in water.

 Posologie

-LIEVRE H., GUILLOT B., REYMOND E. Chrysanthellum: a hepatotrope, normolipidemic, and vasculotropic agent: confirmations and acquisitions Offprint from the Journal du Jeune Praticien, 1984, 7
+LIEVRE H., GUILLOT B., REYMOND E. Chrysanthellum: a hepatotrope, normolipidemic and vasculotropic: confirmations and findings Offprint from the Journal du Jeune Praticien, 1984, 7

-LIEVRE H., GUILLOT B. Chrysanthellum americanum: a tropical plant at the service of vessels, liver, and the orthodoxy of lipid-protein metabolisms Extract from the Revue du Jeune Médecin, 1984
+LIEVRE H., GUILLOT B. Chrysanthellum americanum: a tropical plant serving the vessels, the liver and the regulation of lipoprotein metabolism Excerpt from the Revue du Jeune Médecin, 1984

 GIRRE, Loïc Plants and medicines: the plant origin of our medicines Paris: Delachaux et Niestlé, 2001.- 253 p